keijiro/Funnel/README.md

 [Symon](https://github.com/keijiro/Symon) is a minimal Syphon client app which is designed to use in combination with Funnel.
-It allows the Unity Editor to show frames on Retina-enabled displays or an external display in full-screen mode.
+It allows the Unity Editor to show frames on Retina-enabled displays or external displays in full-screen mode.

 License